Crghilardi/ForTyp/README.md

 If the forest type code is not found, it will just return a null string.

 ## Compilation Instructions
-A shared library `libfortyp` can be built using `CMake` and supports out-of-source builds.
+A library `libfortyp` can be built using `CMake` and supports out-of-source builds.

 ```shell
 git clone